KWAMÉ TURÉ (a.k.a.) STOKELY CARMICHAEL:

 Also, Brother Kwamé taught for a long time that African people should strive for self- determination and independence.
 In organizing the Black United Front in 1968, he understood what we still must understand as a people, that a great unity is needed among us to save African people in America who appear to be doomed if we fail to wake up!

 Brother Kwamé taught repeatedly that African people must understand that we can no longer rely on the deeds of one individual, nor one organization to solve the problems of the race.
 He taught for many years that we must rely on the collective efforts of all our organizations that support what Dr. Anderson Thompson calls the “African Principle— The greatest good for the greatest number of African people wherever we are.”
 Kwamé Turé taught by example and understood what Dr. John Henrik Clarke always pointed out— that is, powerful people never have to prove anything to anyone.
 And by extension Dr. Clarke exclaimed powerful people never apologize to powerless people for the actions they take in order to remain in power.

 Brother Kwamé, we truly appreciated your traveling and lecturing throughout the world and organizing African people to understand the need to struggle around the idea of Pan Africanism as the only solution to our problems.

 In fact, Kwamé did struggle right to the very end.
-But in the African Way of spirituality, Kwamé’s death is not the end.
-It is a transition to eternity as the spirit and life work of Brother Kwamé will live on in the hearts and minds of people throughout the world.
+But in our tradition of African Spirituality, Kwamé’s death is not the end it is a transition into eternity!
+The spirit and life work of Brother Kwamé will live on in the hearts and minds of people throughout the world.
 Ready for the revolution?!!